There’s a lot to learn to be able to pass the assessment and gain your level 2 gym instructor qualification.

 I am sure with the information I have provided in this article you should not need to worry about that happening though.

-Wow, ok, that was a long article and a little more formally than I usually write, but considering the topic we are discussing in it, I wanted to be as accurate as possible.
+Wow, ok, that was a long article and a little more formal than I usually write, but considering the topic we are discussing in it, I wanted to be as accurate as possible.

 This should work as a step-by-step guide on how to pass your exam and I really hope I have managed to answer a lot of the questions you may have had.